 Techniques to overcome atmospheric blurring in solar astronomyJune 8, 2021

-Ground-based solar telescopes have given us amazing insight into much of our sun’s activity, but atmospheric turbulence, caused by temperature and density differences in our atmosphere, create distortion and blurring of images as they’re received on Earth.
+Ground-based solar telescopes have given us amazing insight into much of our sun’s activity, but atmospheric turbulence, caused by temperature and density differences in our atmosphere, creates distortion and blurring of images as they’re received on Earth.
 A number of solutions to this have been implemented, with a range of success.

 Adaptive optics (AO) is a pre-processing technique requiring the use of a wavefront sensor to measure the distortions of incoming waves and deformable mirrors or a liquid crystal display to then compensate for, and correct, these distortions.
 We’ve supplied frame grabbers for one of these projects at the USA’s National Solar Observatory, you can read more about that here.
 However, the cost of components required for such a system can be prohibitive to research projects, and residual image degradations still remain a factor in some cases.